tlk999/tingbot.com/_posts/2016-04-29-014 - Tingbot taken to Toon.md

 ---
 layout: post
-title: "Tingbot taken to Toon"
+title: Tingbot taken to Toon
-date: 2016-04-29 11:00:00
+date: 2016-04-29T11:00:00.000Z
 author: Ken
 image: /images/blog/014.jpg
+description: >-
-description: In this instalment of the Tingbot Times we’re talking project updates, Maker Faire and the launch of our Slack group for Tide developers.
+  In this instalment of the Tingbot Times we’re talking project updates, Maker Faire and the launch of our Slack group for Tide developers.
 Let's get to it!
+published: true
 ---

 ![](/images/blog/014-1.jpg)